Mayank2808sharma/Sorting-Algo-Vizualizer/README.md

 ---

-**\_Here in our model, each element value is represented by `THE SIZE OF THE BAR` and the algorithms sort them by placing the smallest elements on the left and the biggest elements on the right**
+**In this model, each element value is represented by `THE SIZE OF THE BAR` and the algorithms sort them by placing the smallest elements on the left and the biggest elements on the right**

-**\_The algorithms moves the items around by swapping elements, Without using any addational memory with creating another array.**
+**\_The algorithms moves the items around by swapping elements, Without using any additional memory without creating another array.**

 <!-- ## 📷 ScreenShots